radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 With the merging of RADIUS/TLS and RADIUS/DTLS the question of mandatory-to-implement transports arose.
 In order to avoid incompatibilities, there were two possibilities: Either mandate one of the transports for all implementations or mandate the implementation of both transports for either the server or the client.
-As of the time writing, RADIUS/TLS is widely adapted for some use cases.
+As of the time writing, RADIUS/TLS is widely adopted for some use cases.
 However, TLS has some serious drawbacks when used for RADIUS transport.
 Especially the sequential nature of the connection and the connected issues like head-of-line blocking could create problems.